You can contact the Non-Discrimination Ombudsman:

 - By sending e-mail to yvv(at)oikeus.fi

-- In the chat on Mondays and Wednesdays from 1 pm to 3 pm and on Fridays from 10 am to 12 noon (on our website)
+- In the chat on Mondays and Wednesdays from 1 pm to 3 pm and on Fridays from 10 AM to 12 noon (on our website).
+Chat is available only when you accept website cookies.

 The Office of the Non-Discrimination Ombudsman serves you in Finnish, Swedish and English.
 If necessary, you can also use other languages.
 The services of the office are free of charge.
 The personnel of the Non-Discrimination Ombudsman are under the secrecy obligation on matters such as sensitive information related to people’s private lives.